ankitects/anki-manual/src/sync-server.md

 cargo install --git https://github.com/ankitects/anki.git --tag 2.1.66 anki-sync-server
 ```

+Replace 2.1.66 with whatever the latest Anki version is.

 Protobuf (protoc) will need to be installed.

 After running that, you can run it with